 We derive a significant portion of our revenues, and expect to derive a significant portion of our revenues for the foreseeable future, from the sale of advertising on our Websites.
-Advertising revenues represented approximately 67% and 67% of our total revenues for the six months ended June 30, 2006 and 2005, respectively.
-For the six months ended June 30, 2006 and 2005, our five largest advertisers accounted for approximately 17% and 16% of our total brand advertising revenues, respectively.
-The growth of our advertising revenues relies on increased revenue from the sale of advertising spaces on our Websites, which may be affected by many risk factors as follows:
+Advertising revenues represented approximately 67% and 68% of our total revenues for the nine months ended September 30, 2006 and September 30, 2005, respectively.
+For the nine months ended September 30, 2006 and September 30, 2005, our five largest advertisers accounted for approximately 15% and 14% of our total brand advertising revenues, respectively.
+The growth of our advertising revenues relies on increased revenue from the sale of advertising spaces on our Websites, which may be affected by many of the following risk factors:

 - The online advertising market is new and rapidly evolving, particularly in China.
-As a result, many of our current and potential advertising clients have limited experience using the Internet for advertising purposes and historically have not devoted a significant portion of their advertising budget to Internet-based advertising. - Advertising clients that have invested substantial resources in other methods of conducting business may be reluctant to adopt a new strategy that may limit or compete with their existing efforts. - The acceptance of the Internet as a medium for advertising depends on the development of a measurement standard.
+As a result, many of our current and potential advertising clients have limited experience using the Internet for advertising purposes and historically have not devoted a significant portion of their advertising budget to Internet-based advertising. - Changes in government policy could restrict or curtail our online advertising services.
+For example, since July 2006, the PRC government has enacted a series of regulations that restrict online medical advertising.
+As a result of these regulations, we may lose some of our existing medical advertising clients. - Advertising clients that have invested substantial resources in other methods of conducting business may be reluctant to adopt a new strategy that may limit or compete with their existing efforts. - The acceptance of the Internet as a medium for advertising depends on the development of a measurement standard.
 No standards have been widely accepted for the measurement of the effectiveness of online advertising.
 Industry-wide standards may not develop sufficiently to support the Internet as an effective advertising medium.
 If these standards do not develop, advertisers may choose not to advertise on the Internet in general or through our portals or search engines.